slerman12/BrokenWisdoms-V2-in-progress/6-Opposing-Views.md

 ### Literally Did the Grants

 - I fully designed the diagrams for those grants
-- I came up with the ideas for the first one
+- I came up with the ideas for the first grant
 - I came up with one of the ideas for the second
 - I wrote parts of both